seamstress-fse-2023/seamstress-fse-2023/README.md

 1. *[spreadsheets](spreadsheets)* -- contains two spreadsheets.
  * [tensorflow-operations.xlsx](spreadsheets/tensorflow-operations.xlsx) -- contains the collected TensorFlow operations and if they are supported by the TensorFlow Lite converter.
- * [experimental-results.xlsx](spreadsheets/experimental-results.xlsx) -- contains all the data for the evaluation of TAILOR and its approximations.
+ * [experimental-results.xlsx](spreadsheets/experimental-results.xlsx) -- contains all the data for the evaluation of Seamstress and its approximations.
 2. *[sample-generated-source](sample-generated-source)* -- contains samples of automatically generated source code for the abs function
  * [extracted operation](sample-generated-source/extracted%20operation) -- contains the generated code snippet extracted from the TensorFlow repository
  * [regression generation](sample-generated-source/regression%20generation) - contains the code snippet that calculates a regression function for the ``abs'' operation.